Victoria Manni: 2024–2025 season

-Manni/Röthlisberger began the season with an eighth-place finish at the 2024 CS Nepela Memorial.
+Manni/Röthlisberger began their season with an eighth-place finish at the 2024 CS Nepela Memorial.
 They followed this up by winning silver at the 2024 Denkova-Staviski Cup.
 Continuing to compete on the 2024–25 ISU Challenger Series, Manni/Röthlisberger finished eighth at the 2024 CS Tallinn Trophy and seventh at the 2024 CS Warsaw Cup.

 Going on to compete at the 2025 Italian Championships, the team won silver for a third consecutive time.
 They then went on to win silver at the 2025 Sofia Trophy.

 Selected to compete at the 2025 European Championships in Tallinn, Estonia, Manni/Röthlisberger finished the event in fifteenth place.
 The following week, they took bronze at the 2025 Egna Dance Trophy.

 They finished the season with a twenty-third place finish at the 2025 World Championships in Boston, Massachusetts, United States.

+2025–26 season

+Manni/Röthlisberger opened their season with a bronze medal win at the 2025 International Ice Dance Dordrecht.
+They subsequently finished fifth at the 2025 CS Lombardia Trophy before going on to win silver at the 2025 Swiss Open and gold at the 2025 Denkova-Staviski Cup.

+In late November, Manni/Röthlisberger placed ninth at the 2025 CS Warsaw Cup and seventh at the 2025 CS Tallinn Trophy.
+The following month, they won the silver medal at the 2026 Italian Championships.
+Selected to compete at the 2026 European Championships in Sheffield, England, United Kingdom, Manni/Röthlisberger finished the event in sixteenth place.

+In late March, it was announced that Manni/Röthlisberger had made a coaching change, having begun training under Barbara Fusar Poli and Charlie White.